What Are Grandparent Rights?

 Grandparents can also request physical or legal custody of a child if they already have legal status that allows them to act as the child’s parent, or under other specified circumstances, including:

 - The child is substantially at risk due to parental abuse, neglect, drug or alcohol abuse or incapacity.

 - The child has resided with the grandparent for at least 12 consecutive months, excluding brief temporary absences of the child from the home, and is removed from the home by the parents.
-In these cases, the grandparents’ action must be filed within six months.
+In these cases, the grandparents’ actions must be filed within six months.

 At Kalinoski Law Offices P.C., we represent grandparents throughout northeastern Pennsylvania who want to spend time with their grandchildren, as well as those who have grandchildren who are substantially at risk due to parental abuse, neglect, drug or alcohol issues.